 In the early 20th century, there was no such thing as an African-American business district in the Southeast.
 Jim Crow laws authorizing the separation of races excluded Blacks from White-owned businesses across Birmingham.
 This forced African-American businesses to move in and around the Fourth Avenue district.
 Over the years, the Fourth Avenue business district became a booming hub, complete with packed theaters and a vibrant city life with restaurants and jazz clubs.

-The limestone temple was designed by one of the first accredited African-American architect firms, Robert Taylor and Louis Persley.
-Taylor, who studied at MIT with Booker T. Washington, later designed many of the buildings at Tuskegee University and Selma University.
+The Masonic Temple was built in 1922 for the Most Worshipful Prince Hall Grand Lodge, Free & Accepted Masons of Alabama.
+The seven-story Renaissance-Revival style building in downtown Birmingham was constructed by the Windham Brothers Construction Company.
+The Colored Masonic Temple was designed by one of the first accredited African-American architect firms, Robert Taylor and Louis Persley.
+Taylor studied at MIT with Booker T. Washington and later designed many of the buildings at Tuskegee University and Selma University.

 The State of Alabama Department of Archives credits this Colored Masonic Temple with creating the second major wave of African-American businesses in the city of Birmingham.

 Several Civil Rights advocacy groups had offices in the Masonic Temple including the Southern Negro Youth Congress, the NAACP, the Right to Vote club, and the Jefferson County Negro Democratic League.

 On May 26, 1956, the office doors of the NAACP inside the Masonic Temple were padlocked by the order of Montgomery circuit Judge Walter Jones, who banned the organization from operating in Alabama.
 After a long series of court battles, the ban was finally lifted in 1964.